ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **H1.6** RPP MUST support zero or more IP addresses (IPv4 or IPv6) for host objects.
 Addresses MUST be syntactically valid, normalised, and unique within the host.
 Maximum counts and any disallowed ranges (e.g., [@!RFC1918]) are server policy.

 **H1.7** RPP MUST enforce referential integrity.
 A host referenced by any domain (linked) MUST NOT be deleted.
-Servers MUST return a conflict error when deletion is disallowed and the host representation MAY include a “linked-by” counter attribute.
+Servers MUST return a conflict error when deletion is disallowed and the host representation MAY include an attribute with information about linked objects

 **H1.8** RPP MUST provide functional equivalents for EPP host status values (e.g., ok, linked, client/server<command>Prohibited, pending<command>) and define their mapping to RPP responses and HTTP status codes.